Levittown, PA Mortgage Foreclosure Lawyer

 As mentioned briefly before, certain debts, often unsecured debts, might be discharged after you file for bankruptcy.
 A discharge is a court order that states you are no longer legally obligated or liable for repaying a debt, and the creditors may not contact you for payment.
 Generally, mortgages are not subject to discharge, but other debts might be.
 If you can get enough other debts discharged, it should be easier for you to focus on your mortgage and keep your home.

 Chapter 13 discharge only occurs after you have finished your payment plan.
-Again, payment pans under Chapter 13 often last for about 3 to 5 years, possibly longer.
+Again, payment plans under Chapter 13 often last for about three to five years, possibly longer.
 While discharging your debts is possible, you should not expect anything to be discharged for some time.
 Often, payment plans take into consideration the possibility of debts being discharged, and you might only have to plan to repay a certain amount of money before a debt is discharged.

 Commonly discharged debts include credit cards, medical bills, and various unsecured loans.
 Debts that cannot be discharged include alimony, child support, restitution payments, and debts incurred through fraud or misrepresentation.
 Depending on your debt situation, many of your debts might be eligible for discharge through bankruptcy.